-Most of the children traveling with the caravan are fleeing the countries of El Salvador, Honduras and Guatemala.
+Most of the children traveling in caravans toward the U.S. are fleeing El Salvador, Honduras and Guatemala.
 Gang violence and legacies of war have made these countries some of the most violent and impoverished areas in the world, and the children are seeking safety and economic opportunity.
-The violence can be conceptualized by looking at the homicide rates in each of the countries and comparing them to the U.S., where many of the children hope to seek asylum:
+The violence can be conceptualized by looking at the homicide rates in the region and comparing them to the U.S., where many of these children hope to seek asylum:

 - USA – 5 murders per 100,000

-These conditions, in addition to limited access to quality education and social services, are part of daily life for millions of children in the region.
-Each day, families facing these harsh conditions make the painful decision to leave their homes, communities and countries in search of safety and a more hopeful future.
+The pandemic has exacerbated the violence children experience in Central America, often forcing them to quarantine with their abusers.
+These harsh conditions, in addition to limited access to quality education and social services, are part of daily life for millions of children in the region.

 What is the need?